Lunar Rover

 Von-Mises Stress Simulation of V1 wheel under reaction force due to rover weight

-So far, we have used FEA to validate our wheel designs based off hand calculations for reaction forces and torque experienced by the wheel.
+We have used FEA to validate our wheel designs based off hand calculations for reaction forces and torque experienced by the wheel.
 We plan to validate the designs in our excavation system using a similar method of hand calculations followed by FEA.

 FoS Simulation of wheel hub under desired motor torque - FoS of 4.316